 Regularly inspect the jacket for wear and tear, ensuring there are no leaks or damage to the fabric.
 Check the CO2 canister and check for correct gross weight.
 Check for corrosion and replace it if necessary, Check the auto cartridge for the expiry date, if your jacket has one.
 This will need to be changed at the expiry date.

-| Remove the Co2.
+Don’t forget to test the manual inflation system to ensure it’s functioning correctly.
+Remove the Co2.
 Now look into where the co2 was fitted.
 Pull mechanism cable connected to a lever which pushes a plunger forward, in turn forcing a cutter into the CO cylinder.
-The cutter allows the CO to travel through the CO gas hole in the inflator head and inflate the lifejacket. |
+The cutter allows the CO to travel through the CO gas hole in the inflator head and inflate the lifejacket.

 Additionally, follow the manufacturer’s recommendations for servicing, which often includes an annual checkup by a professional.